 Ask for a RT

 By now we’ve established that there’s nothing wrong with asking for a RT as long as you don’t beg for it.
 Successful brands on Twitter do ask for RTs.
-It works for Amazon, why not for you?
+It works for Cadbury, why not for you?

 Vine after Vine